-- 12. Statement of projects and innovative projects and initiatives carried out by the Company or being developed during 2023: - During 2023, the company focused on enhancing the issuance of the new insurance product document for life insurance, "Family and School Care Package.
+12. Statement of projects and innovative projects and initiatives carried out by the Company or being developed during 2024:

+• During 2024, the company focused on enhancing the issuance of the new insurance product document for life insurance, "Family and School Care Package.
-Al Ain Ahia Insurance Co.

 Incorporated in Abu Dhabi by Law (18) of the year 1975, and Under Registration No. 3 dated 8/8/1984 And Subject to the Provisions of the Insurance Laws and Regulations Paid Capital AED 150,000,000

-The Governance Report for the year 2023 signed on 14/02/2024:
+The Governance Report signed on 13/02/2025:

-Internal Audit Department Manager Chairman of the Nomination & Remuneration Committee

-Chairman of the Audit Committee Chairman Of the Board Of Director
+Internal Audit Department Manager Chairman of the Nomination & Remuneration Committee Chairman of the Audit Committee Chairman Of the Board of Director Johns Sof 1 well Hassan Housam Al Sayed Saif Ahmed Saif Saqer Almehairbi Saeed Ahmed Omran Almazrouei Mohamed Jouan Rashed Al Badie Al Dhaeri 2 40 % :-

-MILE S

-(pia

-Hassan Housam Al Sayed

-Mohamed Abdul Jabbar Al Sayegh

-Faysal Jasim Al Khalufi

-Mohamed Jouan Rashed Al Badie Al Dhaeri

-Governance Report for 2023